What is a mini stroke?

 “Studies show that controlling the risk factors and changing the lifestyle and diet significantly decreases the risk of recurrence of strokes and mini strokes/TIA in the first 1-5 years after stroke,” Bavarsad Shahripour adds.
 Preventing mini strokes, he explains, is essentially similar to preventing other types of strokes.
 “This includes controlling risk factors such as blood pressure hypercholesterolemia/hyperlipidemia/controlling diabetes and A1c, and other cerebrovascular and cardiovascular risk factors, changing the diet and lifestyle,” says Bavarsad Shahripour.

 If you experience symptoms of a mini stroke that pass, you should still seek immediate medical attention.
-Immediate treatment for mini strokes may includes medications to help reduce blood vessel clots as well as minimally invasive procedures that can allow doctors to remove a clot and restore blood flow to the brain.
+Immediate treatment for mini strokes may include medications to help reduce blood vessel clots as well as minimally invasive procedures that can allow doctors to remove a clot and restore blood flow to the brain.

 The above content is shared for informational purposes only.
 You must consult your doctor before acting on any content on this website, especially if you have a medical condition.
 The content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Never disregard professional medical advice or delay in seeking it because of something you have read on our site.